 • Product and resource responsibility

 As we expand our network and infrastructure to cater to the growing demand for our services, we need to ensure that we operate as efficiently as possible to minimise our impact on the environment.
-In FY2015, we reviewed our environmental activities across the business and aligned our approach across Singapore and Australia.
+We have reviewed our environmental activities across the business and aligned our approach across Singapore and Australia.
 We have also updated the Singtel Group environmental policy, established a new strategy and revised our environmental governance structure.

 Singtel Group Environment Policy